niinavi/Jarjestelmaprojekti/documents/contents.md

 ### Configuration

 Logstash configuration uses YAML.
 In our project we didn't make changes to the YAML file.
-We created a pipeline and the pipeline configuration you can see [here] (https://github.com/niinavi/Jarjestelmaprojekti/blob/master/srv/salt/logstash/systems.conf).
+We created a pipeline and the pipeline configuration you can see [here](https://github.com/niinavi/Jarjestelmaprojekti/blob/master/srv/salt/logstash/systems.conf).

 ### Installation